meleu/blog/content/about.md

 A monthly web-zine, bringing news about the RetroAchievements scene.

+I designed the website from scratch (that was my first website built from scratch).

 Technologies used

-- I designed the website from scratch (that was my first website built from scratch).
 - HTML/CSS only (I opted to not use JavaScript).
 - [Jekyll](https://jekyllrb.com/), as the Static Site Generator.

 ### RABot

+A Discord bot for the RetroAchievements community.

 - Accessible in the [RA Discord Server](https://discord.gg/dq2E4hE).
 - Code available [here](https://github.com/RetroAchievements/RABot).